 For large flat surfaces, you can use a paint sprayer to paint the entire wall if desired.
 Ensure that the area is well ventilated and protective gear should be worn when using one.

-For most light colored wallpaper one coat of paint will suffice.
-But you may need a second coat if the wallpaper was dark colored or heavy textured wallpaper.
+For most light-colored wallpaper one coat of paint will suffice.
+But you may need a second coat if the wallpaper is dark colored or heavy textured wallpaper.

-Allow time for drying of each coat before applying the next layer of paint/primer onto the wall after preparation has been done prior to painting process .
+Allow time for drying of each coat before applying the next layer of paint/primer onto the wall after preparation has been done prior to the painting process.

 You may consider sanding the wall before applying the second coat.

 There are circumstances when painting over a wallpaper may not be the right solution.

 There are different types of wallpaper.
 One of the most common examples is when you are dealing with high-quality or delicate wallpaper.
 This type of paper costs more, but it often has a finish that makes it impervious to water damage and paint adhesion.
 That means if you paint over this material without removing first, your walls will be ruined in no time.